probcomp/bdbcontrib/examples/satellites/README.md

                         Advanced Orion 3 (NROL 19, USA 171) |         NaN |         1436.1 |            GEO
                        Advanced Orion 4 (NRO L-26, USA 202) |         NaN |         1438.8 |            GEO
                        Advanced Orion 5 (NRO L-32, USA 223) |         NaN |            NaN |            GEO

-We can also use visualization tools, such as `.histogram`, to plot emperical frequencies.
+We can also use visualization tools such as `.histogram` to plot emperical frequencies.
 In the next example, the first argument `dry_mass_kg` is a `NUMERICAL` variable is plotted in different colors based on the `class_of_orbit`.

-    venture[bql]> .histogram SELECT dry_mass_kg, class_of_orbit FROM satellites; -b 35 --normed
+    bayeslite> .histogram SELECT dry_mass_kg, class_of_orbit FROM satellites; -b 35 --normed

 ![.histogram SELECT dry_mass_kg, class_of_orbit FROM satellites; -b 35 --normed --filename output/fig_0.png](fig_0.png)